dennispaul8/dennispaul8/README.md

 I’m currently open to:

-- 📜 Smart contract / Web3 frontend roles
+- 📜 Web3 frontend roles
 - 💼 Freelance and collaborative projects in the **Sui ecosystem**
 - 🔧 Open-source contributions